 Treating the whole person, perspective shifts and pathways forward, new models and decolonized approaches to healing.

 Common manifestations, challenges and co-occurring eating disorders, substance use and trauma

 Harmful stereotypical and dehumanizing portrayals in media.
 Co-opting of sex work by celebrities and more.

 TRAUMA & SEX WORK

 Layers of trauma including the impact of outside stigma/ oppression/ violence, harm that occurs within, internalized oppression and intersection of familial/ intergenerational trauma, strategies for healing and tools for providers

 CLINICAL NEEDS FOR SEX WORKERS

-Community based, per led, free/low cost strategies, gender expansive inclusive services, telehealth, confidentiality waiver specific to the work (not included in records), all ades, no ID required, drop-in care, crisis work, preventative care.
+Community based, peer led, free/low cost strategies, gender expansive inclusive services, telehealth, confidentiality waiver specific to the work (not included in records), all ages, no ID required, drop-in care, crisis work, preventative care.